top of page

 The Rising Trend of Dental Fillings Among Children: What Parents Need to Know

-In recent years, a concerning trend has emerged in Victoria: a significant rise in dental fillings among children and adolescents.
-According to recent reports, Bupa dental practices have observed a 36% increase in fillings in just the first half of 2024.
-Particularly alarming is the surge among younger age groups, with fillings increasing by 40% in children aged 0 to 9 and 46% in adolescents aged 10 to 19.
+In recent years, a concerning trend has emerged in Victoria, with reports showing a significant rise in dental fillings among children and adolescents.
+According to recent data, Bupa dental practices observed a 36% increase in fillings in just the first half of 2024.
+Particularly alarming was the increase among younger age groups, with fillings rising by 40% in children aged 0–9 and 46% in adolescents aged 10–19.

 The Causes Behind the Increase in Fillings